ipfabric/docs/docs/support/known_issues/Vendors/dell.md

 ---
-description: This section defines problems with Dell devices and how to fix them.
+description: This page describes known issues with Dell and how to fix them.
 ---

 # Dell